SherylAlice2/UNP_PROJECT_WITH_MYSQL_MAVEN_MARKET/README.md

 # UNP_PROJECT_WITH_MYSQL_MAVEN_MARKET

-Completed this project as a part of my BI with PowerBI Internship with United Network of Professionals (UNP).
+Completed this project as a part of my SQl with MySQL Internship with United Network of Professionals (UNP).

 Key Highlights: